kotamichael/amazon-lightsail-server-configuration/README.md

 I began by creating a new server instance through Amazon Lightsail.
 I followed the instructions to SSH into my newly created server.
 Until specified, all the commands are issued from the browser console on the AWS site.

+### Basic Info

+IP Address: 18.218.28.108
+PORT: 2200
+SSH Key: I included the private key in the "Notes to Reviewer" section when I submitted my project.

 ## Secure Your Server
 ### Step 3